Azure/Vision-AI-DevKit-Pages/docs/_docs/08_02_community_projects.md

 <html>
 <table><tr><td><b>Summary</b></td></tr>
 <tr><td>
 This project demonstrates the implementation of a Custom Vision ML model to the Vision AI DevKit to identify the presence of workplace safety equipment such as hardhats, vests, and safety glasses.
-As each object is detected, the information is stored and an alarm is triggered when a person that is not wearing the specified eqipment is detected in the frame.  <br> </td></tr>
+As each object is detected, the information is stored and an alarm is triggered when a person that is not wearing the specified equipment is detected in the frame.
+<br><br>
+Partnered with Purdue University and Rockwell Automation, this model was a featured project in a scientific journal - read the published article <a href="https://www.sciencedirect.com/science/article/pii/S2351978920310556">here</a>.<br> </td></tr>
 </table></html>

 <img src="{{'assets/images/WorkplaceSafetyarch.jpg' | relative_url}}">